© Copyright 2025. All Rights Reserved by Presto Stantest Pvt. Ltd.

 A thermal shock test chamber is a laboratory testing device designed to evaluate how materials or products respond to abrupt temperature transitions.
 The equipment has two independent control zones: a hot zone and a cold zone.
 Test specimens are automatically transferred between these zones either by a moving basket or by airflow circulation mechanisms.

-Unlike traditional environmental chambers that gradually heat or cool test specimens, thermal shock chambers subject samples to immediate and drastic changes in temperature.
-This ensures that products undergo a sudden shift in temperature without delay, closely simulating real-life thermal shock conditions.
+In contrast to conventional environmental chambers that slowly vary the temperature of the test specimens, thermal shock chambers provide immediate and drastic temperature changes to the samples.
+This guarantees that the products have a drastic temperature change immediately without delay, simulating actual thermal shock conditions realistically.

 Also Read :- What is a Thermal Chamber for Battery Testing (2025 Guide)